 Solr and NLP

-I decided to leave the first track and the presentation “Solr Schema Demystified” led by Uri Boness in favor of “Integration of Natural Language Processing tools with Solr” (slides) led by Joan Codina-Filbà.
-I though that the topic should be interesting for those seeking to integrate Solr with the linguistic analysis tools – to save the results returned by these tools and use them.
+I decided to leave the first track and the presentation "Solr Schema Demystified" led by Uri Boness in favor of "Integration of Natural Language Processing tools with Solr" (slides) led by Joan Codina-Filbà.
+I though that the topic should be interesting for those seeking to integrate Solr with the linguistic analysis tools - to save the results returned by these tools and use them.
 The presented information included use of UIMA, the problems that the developers encountered and how they were resolved.
 Joan also mentioned how they used Carrot2 in their systems.
 The presenter also showed differences between stem and lemma, how they diagnosed which part of speech the term is and how this information was used for classification of positive or negative connotation of comments about the products.
 All this have been said in the context of Lucene and Solr and the use of payloads and without it.
-It`s a pity that it was discussed only in the context of the Spanish language, but hey, You can`t have everything right ? 😉
+Its a pity that it was discussed only in the context of the Spanish language, but hey, You can

 Document processing and pipe-line